The path to being a good wife may not look the way you think it should but it is within your ability to choose.

 - Support his dreams.
 If he wants to quit working a “real” job and start his own business then sit down and work out a plan with him that will give him that opportunity.
 He needs your support to be truly successful.
 There is a balance for a good wife between supporting dreams and discouraging foolishness and you have to learn to find that balance and approach the situation with tact.
 But every dream deserves a chance to live.

 - Speak positive things over his life.
-Every wife gets frustrated at times and that is understandable, but 99% of what you say about (and around) your husband should be good, positive and uplifting.
+Every wife gets frustrated at times and that is understandable, but 99% of what you say about (and around) your husband should be good, positive, and uplifting.

 - Being a wife is a job – think of it in that terms.
 Work hard to do what is expected of you in the relationship.
 Ask your husband to write down what he expects.
 You write down what you expect.
 Work out a list that you can both be happy about from day to day.
-Remember that everyone comes into a marriage with different expectations and part of being a good wife is blending those expectations so that the two can become one.
+Remember that everyone comes into a marriage with different expectations and part of the good wife is blending those expectations so that the two can become one.

 - A good wife will create a zone of safety and comfort in the home.
 Make it a noise-free zone when the hubby first gets in.
 Have a project or activity set up for the kids so that they can get out of the house (or off to another room) after greeting dad.